ellysh/video-game-bots/ClickerBots/protection.md

 This section covers approaches to develop protection systems against clicker bots.
 Most effective protection systems are separated into two parts.
 One part is launched on client-side.
 This allows us to control points of interception and embedding data, which are related to devices, OS and a game application.
 Server-side part of the protection system allows us to control a communication between a game application and a game server.
 Most algorithms for clicker bots detection are able to work on client-side only.

-Main purpose of the protection system is to detect a fact of the bot application usage.
-There are several variants of reaction on this detection:
+Main purpose of the protection system is to detect a presence of bot application.
+Once detected, there are several ways to react:

 1. Write a warning message about the suspicious player account to the server-side log file.
 2. Interrupt current connection between the suspicious player and the game server.
-3. Ban an account of the suspicious player and prevent its future connection to the game server.
+3. Ban the account of the suspicious player or even his IP-address (to prevent his further connections to the game server).

 We will focus on bots detection algorithms only.
 Also ways to overcome these algorithms will be discussed.
-Reaction on the bots detection will not considered here.
+Countermeasures on the bots detection will be not considered here.

 ## Test Application

 We will test our examples of protection systems on Notepad application.
-The tested example should detect an AutoIt script that types a text in the Notepad window.
-Our examples are implemented in AutoIt language too.
+Our script (written in AutoIt) will detect another AutoIt script that acts as typical bot.
+In our example it types a text in the Notepad window.
 This approach helps us to make source code shorter and clear to understand.
-But C++ language is used to develop real protection systems in most cases.
+But C++ language is preferred to develop real protection systems in most cases.

 This is a [`SimpleBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/SimpleBot.au3) script that types "a", "b" and "c" letters consistently in the Notepad window:
 ```AutoIt